TopDevBeast53/helix-smart-contract/deployment.md

 NOTE: We will still come back to set the SwapFeeReward contract address.

+## Oracle

+The oracle is queried for token pair price information via the consult function.

+The oracle can be deployed any time after the factory is deployed.
+It's passed 3 parameters, all of which are immutable:

+1. a factory address
+The factory address is automatically retrieved from the src/scripts/constants/contracts.js file and is dependent on the env.network setting (test or main) in src/scripts/constants/env.js.

+2. an unsigned integer windowSize windowSize determines the total duration between which updates must occur for price data to remain up to date and small windowSize or insufficiently frequent calls to update trigger MISSING_HISTORICAL_OBSERVATION error.
+Note that windowSize is in unix timestamp units, i.e. a windowSize of 24 does not equal 24 hours!

+3. an unsigned int8 granularity.
+granularity is the number of observations made in the given windowSize.

+To deploy, run:
+`npx hardhat run scripts/deployOracle.js --network testnetBSC` (mainnet if needed)

 ## Aura Token

 Open BEP20.sol and see preMineSupply and maxSupply.
 PreMine is mined directly to your wallet after the token is deployed.
 Max Supply is max that can be minted over time. e.g. by Staking chefs.
 Currently, Max Supply is set to be 1B, and PreMind to 100M.
 Change if needed.